 "Whenever children say 'let's pretend', a new landscape of possibilities for learning is revealed.
 When children pretend, they try on new feelings, roles and ideas.
 They stretch their minds along with their imagination"- Curtis & Carter

-I love pretend play, it is so fun but sometimes it doesn’t come naturally to children.
+I love doing pretend play in sessions with kids, it is so fun but sometimes it doesn’t come naturally to children.
 So how can you develop pretend play skills?
 What skills are needed to be able to 'pretend'?
 What if my child has a great imagination but will only play his/her own make-believe games?